 Waves in the Tea Industry

 Tea is the second most consumed beverage in the world only second to water.
 Hard to believe in a country monopolized by double double and non fat skinny venti lattes.
-The coffee industry has seen a move from pouches of pre-grinded coffee brewed with a BUNN machine to freshly roasted and grinded beans served through an expansive espresso machine.
+The coffee industry has seen a move from pouches of pre-grinded coffee to freshly roasted and grinded beans served through a fancy espresso machine.
 This evolution has been divided into three different waves that have been replicated by the tea industry.